 Additional craft ideas can be found online.
 Many chain stores also carry inexpensive craft kits for children.

 - Host a spring-themed poetry reading.

 - Have children make puppets and then create and perform short skits using their puppets as characters.

 - Host an Easter Egg Scavenger hunt using plastic eggs.
 Fill eggs with clues about characters you have read in books during the school year.
-Have children work in teams to guess what characters are being described by the clues.
+Have children work in teams to guess which characters are being described by the clues.

-Art: Create spring-themed art/crafts and host a classroom or school-wide art show.
+- Host a classroom or school-wide art show.

 - Do the Bunny Hop or the Chicken Dance.

 - Host an Easter or spring-themed obstacle course or fun run.